Silence

 I see the energy web, but it feels like glass.

-I can’t grab it.
+I can’t grab it, connect to it, or glide along it.

 Berek tries to flow his shape, but can’t.